 The analyst will suggest a severity based on CVSS and an award amount based on the bounty table in the program guidelines.

-The report state is changed to Pending Program Review or Triaged depending on the program workflow.
+The report state is changed to Pending program review or Triaged depending on the program workflow.

 The report is assigned to the program inbox queue for further action.